DoriRimon/MovieStats/README.md

 ## What is MovieStats?
 MovieStats is a site which provides data about movies, actors and genres, as well as statistical connections between them.
+This was the end project of the course "Data Based Systems - 0368-3458-01 " I did at Tel-Aviv University

 ## Movies
 After searching for a movie, you will be lead to a page with all corresponding results: